 In this repair guide, we will show you how to replace the engine mounts on your Mercedes-Benz.
 These instructions apply to Mercedes-Benz cars with the V6 and V8 engine.
-Many Mercedes-Benz owners experience vibrations through the interior of the car, the steering wheel and the seat which is the first sign that your engine mounts have failed.
-One of our earlier posts shows you how to check if you have defective motor mounts and you can learn how to perform by reading this article.
+Many Mercedes-Benz owners experience vibrations through the car’s interior, the steering wheel, and the seat, which is the first sign that your engine mounts have failed.
+One of our earlier posts shows you how to check if you have defective motor mounts, and you can learn how to perform them by reading this article.

-There is also a transmission mount also referred to as the rear engine mount, the do-it-yourself instructions for replacing that mount can be found here.
+There is also a transmission mount referred to as the rear engine mount; the do-it-yourself instructions for replacing that mount can be found here

 |Model:||E CLA SLK ML S Class|

 |DIY Cost||Under $150|

 Disconnect the main battery before you start working on your car.
 It will be a lot easier if you use vehicle ramps such as the RhinoGear 11909ABMI RhinoRamps Vehicle Ramp – Pair (12,000lb.
 GVW Capacity) instead of jacking up the car with a jack.